YamilH/rose-angular/README.md

 ## Conclusion

-Piercing Rosario was a fun project to learn more about Angular.
+Piercing Rosario was a fun project to learn more about Angular, it was the first time using SASS too.
 I'm happy to share it with others.